iuunhao/FEDrepository/MD_FILES/front_end_specification.md

     // why no default
 }

-// not good with empty block
+// bad with empty block
 if (condition) {

 }
 ```

-# 杂项
+# 其他

 ## images